 The food is all home made, absolutely fresh, and expertly prepared.
 Compared to other Guatemalan restaurants in town, the cooking uses fat and salt with a lighter touch, making it a place where you can eat often.

 For example, check out these Al Pastor tostadas.
 Most items (tacos, pupusas, tostadas) can be ordered individually, so you can make up your own combination plate, if you’re so inclined.
-Prices are extremely reasonable: a plate of 3 tostadas is $7.00; three tacos or pupusas are $6.50 (prices as of March, 2016).
+Prices are extremely reasonable: a plate of 3 tostadas is $7.00; three tacos or pupusas are $6.50 (prices unchanged in November, 2018).

 The Al Pastor (marinated pork meat) was incredible…. it had a smoky barbecue flavor in addition to the tang of the marinade.
 The crispy tortilla had a smear of spicy black bean paste under the toppings, and the lettuce and onions had a sprinkling of fresh cilantro.
 Wow!
 This is a level of care in preparation that you don’t expect in any take-out joint, much less one this cheap.
 Personally, I’d probably ask them to hold back a little of the crema, but that’s a matter of taste.
 The food is really, really good.
 Service is fast and friendly.